The Best Home Workout Routine for Minimal Equipment

 The Dumbbell PPL is free on the Boostcamp App, which is the last lifting app you'll ever need.
 With this, you'll be able to easily follow Dumbbell PPL workouts with weight tracking, exercise video demos, and training analytics.

-If you are looking for other programs, the Boostcamp App has well over 50 available free programs for you to choose from and start to take your workouts to the next level.
+If the Dumbbell PPL is not what you want and you are looking for other programs, the Boostcamp App has well over 50 available free programs for you to choose from and start to take your workouts to the next level.
+You can choose from the popular splits like push pull legs or the upper lower split, or you can follow the workouts of specific athletes like Mike Mentzer or even Bruce Lee.

 Wrap Up